demisto/content/Packs/Code42/Integrations/Code42/README.md

 ## Overview
 ---

-Code42 provides simple, fast detection & response to everyday data loss from insider threats by focusing on customer data on endpoints and the cloud to answer questions like:
+Code42 provides simple, fast detection and response to everyday data loss from insider threats by focusing on customer data on endpoints and the cloud to answer questions like:

 * Where is my data?
 * Where has my data been?